fkohlgrueber/yaru-anycolor/README.md

 ## Select the theme

-The theme can now be selected, either using the gnome tweaks GUI or by using the following commands:
+The theme can now be selected, either using the Gnome Tweaks GUI or by using the following commands:

 ```
 gsettings set org.gnome.desktop.interface gtk-theme <YOUR_THEME_NAME>